The Map of Tiny Perfect Things: Plot

 Mark suggests to Margaret that they might be able to break the loop if they go far away.
 They buy tickets to Tokyo, but Margaret leaves the plane before takeoff.
 When the plane crosses the International Date Line, Mark wakes up in his bedroom, realizing the plan did not work.
 He decides to focus on others in the next loop.
 He invites his father to tell him about the Civil War, and attends Emma's soccer game, where she scores a goal that she did not score in the loops when he was not there.
 While attempting a skateboarding trick, Mark injures himself and is taken to the hospital.
 There, he sees Margaret visiting her mother, who is dying of cancer.
 Mark realizes that he is not the center of this story, but rather Margaret is.

 Margaret wakes up and manages to find the lost dog she has been searching for.
 She then has a conversation with Mark's friend Henry, whom Mark has repeatedly confided in about the time loop.
 After helping Henry win his video game, Margaret has an epiphany.
 She creates a three-dimensional model of the times and places of the perfect moments using string.
 The shadow cast by the model creates an image of a four-dimensional cube, with a single vertex missing.
 She determines that the final event will occur at 7:00 PM at the pool.

 Margaret finds Mark sitting alone at the pool and explains that she is responsible for the time loop: this was the last day her mother is alive, and she was not willing to move past it.
 But she now believes that Mark was caught up in the loop too in order to allow her someone to move on with.
 The two of them kiss.

 Margaret goes to the hospital and says goodbye to her mother for a final time.
 She and Mark go outside.
-At midnight it begins to rain, signalling that the loop has been broken.
+At midnight it begins to rain, signaling that the loop has been broken.
 The next morning they finally return the missing dog.